gw2-addon-loader/GW2-Addon-Manager/README.md

 ![GW2-UOAOM-v0.3.0-UI](https://user-images.githubusercontent.com/30479162/63399630-f598a880-c385-11e9-9367-d022eca3615a.JPG)

 #### First Time Setup
 Make sure that the game path is set correctly (the default is C:\Program Files\Guild Wars 2).
 The first time GW2-UOAOM is run, **all selected add-ons will be redownloaded**.
-See release page for details.
+This is due to the way the application keeps track of what add-ons are installed and the version of each.
 Subsequent runs should only download new files if your version of an add-on is not the same as their latest release.

 #### Issues
 If something doesn't work, please open an issue describing the problem and include the error message (if applicable) as well as what add-ons you have installed.